BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-12-06-HTB_Return.md

 ### HTTP Recon

-Accessing port 80 displays a web page labeled 'HTB Printer Admin Panel.
+Accessing port 80 displays a web page labeled 'HTB Printer Admin Panel'.
 ![image.png](assets/img/Return/image%201.png)

 Most available sections, such as 'Fax' and 'Troubleshooting,' are static, but the 'Settings' page includes an intriguing form with fields for the server address, port, username, and password, as shown below.